 Trauma Counselling – Trauma is often a factor in problematic substance use.
 Trauma may or may not be part of the curriculum in a residential alcohol and drug treatment program, depending on the qualifications of the clinical staff.

-As an approved addiction/PTSD provider, Sunshine Coast Health Centre has developed a significant trauma program that includes individualized trauma counselling and complementary trauma therapies such as Eye Movement Desensitization & Reprocessing (EMDR).
+As an approved addiction/PTSD provider, Sunshine Coast Health Centre has developed a significant trauma program that includes individualized trauma counselling and complementary trauma therapies such as Eye Movement Desensitization & Reprocessing (EMDR), Hypnotherapy, and Somatic Counselling.